TECHNOLOGY TRENDS: A Special Focus on Productivity and Survey Tools

 SurveyMonkey has an intuitive design that includes a summary page to show high-level information such as real-time results of submissions and quick links to edit the design, set methods for collecting responses, and view or generate data reports.

 The type of question and specific wording of the question impacts how you get information and the success of the survey.
-SurveyMonkey does a great job at providing tips to help you plan your survey and it contains a variety of question types that you can choose from, such as multiple choice, dropdown, star rating, rating scale, ranking, demographic questions, and more.
+SurveyMonkey does a great job at providing tips to help you plan your survey and it contains a variety of question types that you can choose from.
+Types such as multiple choice, dropdown, star rating, rating scale, ranking, demographic questions, and more.

 You can collect responses online via mobile, web and social media, and perform manual data entry for responses you may receive offline.
 With the paid version of SurveyMonkey, you can buy responses from specific target audiences if needed, and it also allows you to customize the survey URL link.
 So instead of a combination of jumbled numbers and letters, it can be named as something more relevant, like “XYZ2017survey”.